Having just gone through this process myself, I thought it only appropriate I pass along my newfound knowledge as a US citizen married in Scotland.

 After our experience with the wonderful staff at Lothian Chambers in Edinburgh, I also recommend you simply reach out to your local registrar if you have any questions.

-They were all very helpful and accommodating for us and I’m sure other offices would be the same.
+They were all very helpful and accommodating to us and I’m sure other offices would be the same.

 Good luck and congratulations!